estebantechdev/dev-environment-setup/Steps to add an animated GIF to a GitHub repository.md

 ## Make a cut of the video using a duration

-To keep th e first 7 seconds of the video (the 7 seconds speeded up.
+To keep the first 7 seconds of the video (the 7 seconds speeded up.

 ```shell
 ffmpeg -i input.mp4 -t 00:00:07 -c:v copy -c:a copy output2.mp4